10 Things You Should Know about 529 College Savings Plans

 Five years worth of gifts (up to $70,000 for an individual or $140,000 if a married couple) can be made at once to a 529 plan without owing federal gift tax, as long as no other gifts are made to the same beneficiary over the five years.

 Tax benefits are conditioned on meeting certain requirements.
 Federal income tax, a 10% federal tax penalty, and state income tax and penalties may apply to nonqualified withdrawals of earnings.
 Generation-skipping tax may apply to substantial transfers to a beneficiary at least two generations below the contributor.
 Gift examples are general; individual financial circumstances and state laws vary--consult a tax advisor before investing.
 If the contributor dies within the five-year period, a prorated portion of contributions may be included in their taxable estate.
 See the 529 Plan Disclosure Document for more complete information.

 Investors should carefully consider college savings plan investment goals, risks, charges and expenses before investing.
 To obtain a disclosure document, which contains this and other information, talk to a financial advisor or call Franklin Templeton Distributors, Inc., the manager and underwriter for a 529 plan, at (877) 4NJ-BEST.
-You should read the disclosure document carefully before investing and consider whether your or the account beneficiary's home state offers any state tax or other benefits that are only available for investments in its qualified tuition program.
+You should read the disclosure document carefully before investing and consider whether your or the account beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in its qualified tuition program.

 - Source: savingforcollege.com, February 2015.